Inclusive Narratives Practice Group /

 Alina Rocha Menocal

-Originally from Mexico, Alina Rocha Menocal is Principal Research Fellow in the Politics and Governance Programme at the Overseas Development Institute (ODI), as well as Director (Strategy) of the Thinking and Working Politically Community of Practice (TWP).
-Alina was also Senior Democracy Fellow on Applied Political Economy at the United States Agency for International Development (USAID) from 2016 to 2020 and a Senior Research Fellow at the Developmental Leadership Program (DLP) at the University of Birmingham from October 2014 to March 2016, where she led DLP’s stream of work on Political Settlements and the Politics of Inclusion.
+Alina Rocha Menocal is a founding member and Director of the Thinking and Working Politically Community of Practice, hosted at the University of Birmingham, and Principal at The Policy Practice.
+Until June 2022, she was a Principal Research Fellow in politics and governance at the global affairs think tank ODI, which she joined in 2005 and where she remains a Senior Research Associate.
+Alina was also Senior Democracy Fellow on Applied Political Economy at the United States Agency for International Development from 2016 to 2020 and a Senior Research Fellow at the Developmental Leadership Program at the University of Birmingham from October 2014 to March 2016, where she led DLP’s stream of work on Political Settlements and the Politics of Inclusion.